vaishnavi-shigvan/Task-Manager-Application/README.md

 Due Date Reminders: Alerts to keep track of deadlines.
 Progress Tracking: Monitor task status and completion rates.
 CRUD Operations: Fully supports creating, reading, updating, and deleting tasks.

+Note  -  you can run the project with index.html file